machinebox/remoto/README.md

 * `remototypes.File` - A local or remote file

+If a response object contains a `remototypes.File` field, it must be the only field.

 ### Tips

 * For simplicity, don't import common types - just describe all the requireds types in a single file